-Here’s a summer road trip idea for you, right here in Richland County.
+Here’s a spring road trip idea for you, right here in Richland County.
 Why not visit one or more of the county’s historic and notable bridges?

 According to the website Bridgehunter.com, there are over 25 of them in both city and rural settings.
 In a lengthy introduction, the site’s creator shares, “Somebody needs to document these things before they are lost.
 If some low-budget history museum can get mentioned in the tourist brochures, then why not a real historic site that is still being used?
 If people are willing to drive long distances to see a covered bridge, then why not a truss bridge?
 (It could be argued that a covered bridge is merely a truss bridge with a roof.)”